 When inflammation and icky, dirty conditions arise, where do you turn for a natural, holistic fix?
 Most of us in the aromatherapy world answer this automatically with tea tree oil.
 Tea tree oil is a fantastic substance that those of us in the know turn to for the health and well-being of numerous skin issues and for its natural cleansing properties.
-So, what do we do when we encounter someone who is allergic to plants in the melaleuca family, which is the genus that tea tree belongs to?
+So, what do we do when we encounter someone who is allergic to plants in the melaleuca family, the genus that tea tree belongs to?

 THE ANSWER: Neem.
 Neem is a strong, bitter oil that is considered a cure-all in India.
 Ayurvedic medicine has long revered neem oil because of its wide range of therapeutic uses.
 This star of nature’s pharmacy has been front and center in Eastern Medicine for centuries, but most of us have not heard of it and don’t understand its many uses.
 Ayurvedic practitioners consider it to have wonderful detoxification properties.
 Neem is powerfully soothing to inflammatory conditions.
 It can be used to promote the health of skin that has been invaded by bacterial or fungal infection.
 Because it is comprised of over 70% fatty acids, neem is a shining star when it comes to supporting skin health.